hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 > * supports multiple channels and contracts
 > * supports multiple organizations
 > * supports multiple identities
-> * metadata and private collection support for contracts
+> * private collection support for contracts
 > * support for TLS and mutual TLS communication
 > * option to select the identity for submitting a TX/query
-> * detailed execution data for every TX

 ## Installing dependencies